Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 has Lebesgue measure zero in $\R^{np}$ if the inequality \eqref{eq:n_p_necessary} is satisfied. \end{theorem}

 Therefore, the lower bound in Proposition \ref{prop:known} is sharp.
-Roughly speaking, $n \ge p + O(\sqrt{p})$ is sufficient for the invertibility of $Q \odot Q$.
+Roughly speaking, $n \ge p + c\sqrt{p}$, for $c>0$, is sufficient for the invertibility of $Q \odot Q$.
 The proof of this result is new in the vast literature on the Hadamard matrix product.
 In short, our proof uses certain algebraic properties of the determinant of $Q \odot Q$ and employs a novel induction step.
 Section \ref{sec:exist-hadam-estim} is devoted to developing the proof of Theorem \ref{thm:measure_0} in detail.
 To be complete, \cite{cattaneo2017inference} show high-probability invertibility when $p>2n$ for Gaussian designs.
-As a comparison, our invertibility result is qualitatively stronger as it applies to almost every design matrix under more widely applicable distribution-free models.
+Our invertibility result is more broadly applicable.

-To better appreciate this main theoretical contribution of the paper, we consider a random matrix $X$ in the following corollary, which ensures that the Hadamard estimator is well-defined almost surely for many popular random matrix ensembles of $X$ such as the Wishart ensemble.
+Up to now, we have conditioned on $X$, working in a fixed design setting.
+To better appreciate the theoretical contributions of our paper, we consider a random matrix $X$ in the following corollary, which ensures that the Hadamard estimator is well-defined almost surely for popular random matrix ensembles of $X$ such as the Wishart ensemble.

 \begin{corollary} Under the same conditions as in Theorem \ref{thm:measure_0}, if $X$ is sampled from a distribution that is absolutely continuous with respect to the Lebesgue measure on $\R^{n \times p}$ (put simply, $X$ has a density), then $Q \odot Q$ is invertible almost surely. \end{corollary}